How I work

 4. Teams work in silos because collaboration isn't designed in

-My work focuses on making the people system visible, intentional, and fit for what's next.
+My work focuses on adapting the way people work so it’s visible, intentional, and fit for what's next.

 I don't believe in one-size-fits-all frameworks.
 Every scale-up's operational challenges are unique.

-But the process of diagnosing and fixing them follows a proven pattern.
+But the process of understanding and improving them follows a proven pattern.

 My Approach